 There are eye examinations and there are eye examinations.
-At Vision Excellence now in Norwest, we believe that an eye test should be comprehensive to check the health of your eyes, maximise your vision outcomes and look for early warning signs of any risks to your vision.
+At Vision Excellence in Norwest, we believe that an eye test should be comprehensive to check the health of your eyes, maximise your vision outcomes and look for early warning signs of any risks to your vision.

 Our commitment to the health of your eyes is not just limited to taking measurements though.
 At Vision Excellence, we believe that an important part of the eye examination is to explain to our Hills District patients what the results mean and give advice about the best steps you can take to maintain your vision at its best now and into the future.

 At Vision Excellence, we conduct a comprehensive examination of your eyes to enable us to assess and develop strategies to protect the health of your eyes and deliver the best vision that your eyes are able to achieve.

 As part of your comprehensive eye test we will obtain an accurate refraction, ensuring that the two eyes are working together as a team.
 We then thoroughly check the health of your eyes.
 We don’t just check the pressure of the eyes and have a quick look at the central part of each retina.
 The equipment in our Norwest practice allows us to get a widefield image of almost all of the retina and, if necessary, we can get a three-dimensional scan of your macula, your optic nerve and other parts of your eye that may be at risk of disease.

 Our glaucoma assessment includes very sensitive tests of subtle changes to your eyes that occur well before you start to lose your peripheral vision so that we can initiate referral for early treatment to prevent blindness.
 We also screen for cataracts and have specialised instrumentation that quantifies risk and progression of macular degeneration and keratoconus.
 We keep permanent records of your eye test, including secure backups off-site locally, so we have baselines with which to compare later in your life allowing us to carefully monitor any changes to your vision as time goes on.